This blog was updated in March 2020 to better reflect changes in the market.

 An upstream circuit breaker helps downstream devices break short circuit currents that are greater than their ultimate breaking capacities – i.e. the highest short circuit currents that they can break.

 How?
 The upstream CB limits the short-circuit current and lets through a much lower current which all the downstream CBs can cope with.
-In fact, the current is lower than the downstream CBs’ calculated rating.

 The image is that of a staged cascade where the current of the flow is lessened by the let-through of each stage.